serebrov/serebrov.github.io-hugo/content/posts/2013-06-14-git-server-setup.md

 ### Setup SMTP for sendmail

-If you want to setup SMTP server for you emails do the following:
+If you want to setup SMTP server for your emails do the following:

 ```bash
     $ cd /etc/mail